 The location of a picture conveys semantic information about the picture - a photo taken inside a restaurant conveys a sense of food and fun.
 It also enables location based photo search, such as all pictures from the Disneyland food court.
-Importantly, GPS based location coordinates are unsuitable for these purposes.
-In many cases, its important to distill out a semantic form of location, such as the name of a place (gym, airport, cafe), indoor or outdoors, or even descriptions of nearby landmarks (e.g., near Eiffel Tower).
+GPS based location coordinates are inadequate for this purpose.
+In many cases, its important to distill out a semantic form of location, such as the name of a place (gym, airport, cafe), and indoor or outdoors.
 Tagging the background of the picture (e.g., Atlantic Ocean in the background) may be even more attractive.
 TagSense leverages mobile phone sensors and cloud services to approach these goals.

 The "place" is derived by performing a reverse lookup on the GPS coordinates.
-We assume that such databases will emerge over time, or SurroundSense [12] like services will become prevalent.
+We assume that such databases will emerge over time, or SurroundSense [14] like services will become prevalent.
 Now, to infer whether the picture was taken indoors or outdoors, TagSense utilizes the light sensor on the camera phone.
 We find that in most cases, the intensity of outdoor environments are either far above or far below the light intensity in indoor environments.
-Figure 6 shows the variation of light intensity measured at 400 different times, across days and nights in outdoor and indoor environments.
-Evidently, it is feasible to compute light intensity thresholds (one for daytimes and another for nights), using which indoor environments can be reliably discriminated from outdoors.
-TagSense uses the light intensity measurement (from the camera) during the picture-click, and uses it to tag the picture as "indoors" or "outdoors".
+Figure 7 shows the variation of light intensity measured at 400 different times, across days and nights in outdoor and indoor environments.
+Evidently, it is feasible to compute light intensity thresholds (one for daytimes and another for nights), using which indoor environments can be discriminated from outdoors.
+We have observed that this approach works even under cloudy or rainy outdoor conditions.
+However, for robust discrimination, even in situations such as indoor at night without lights on, information from other sensors such as the absence of GPS signal, is needed in addition to light sensing.
+Currently, TagSense use only the light intensity measurement (from the camera) during the picture-click to tag the picture as "indoors" or "outdoors".

-Figure 6: Indoor/outdoor light intensities
+Fig. 7.
+Indoor/outdoor light intensities

 TagSense employs the combination of location and phone compasses to tag picture backgrounds.
-For example, knowing that the picture is at the California beach and the camera is facing westward, one can infer the ocean in the background.
-Further, Enkin and similar services [15] have developed a location/orientation database for frequently visited locations.
-Given a <location, orientation> tuple, the database returns names of visible objects.
-One can create similar mini databases for their personal spaces, such as homes, office, gardens, or university campus.
+For example, knowing that the picture is at the California beach and the camera is facing west, one can infer the ocean in the background.
+Further, Enkin and similar services [15] have developed a database for frequently visited locations that given a location and orientation returns names of visible objects.
+One can create similar mini databases for their personal spaces, such as homes, offices, gardens, or university campus.
 Google Streetview is also expected to expose such an API in the near future.
-TagSense exploits these capabilities for background tagging.
+TagSense can exploit these capabilities for background tagging.